The election has passed, our coverage

 making strides in the Pacific Northwest.
 Forward, look for the unexpected

-opportunity to do without guarantee, but with measure.
+opportunity to do without guarantee.
 Forward,

 look for us, we’ll be around.